willc127/Alcoholic_curves/README.md

 ### Usage Notes
 - Ensure that the required libraries are installed before running the script.
 - The input values for mass percentage (xm) should be between 0 and 100%, and the temperature (T) should be between -20 and 50°C.

-Feel free to use, modify, and extend this script as needed for your specific application.